-6.3 UNDERWRITING AND SUBSIDY LAYERING
+4.3 UNDERWRITING AND SUBSIDY LAYERING

-6.3.1 PROJECT UNDERWRITING
+4.3.1 PROJECT UNDERWRITING

 All project applications must include a professionally prepared market study consistent with the requirements of the QAP.
-Proposed rent levels must be supported by the Successful Applicant's market study and within rent limits as described in Income and Rent Restrictions (section 6.3) of this document.
+Proposed rent levels must be supported by the Successful Applicant's market study and within rent limits as described in Section 8.3: Loan Structure and Terms.
 If the market study is more than one (1) year old as of closing on the CDBG-DR loan, DED reserves the right to require a Successful Applicant to submit an update or a new market study.